zacdu/ImageCollection/README.md

 ## Testing

-The project includes both unit tests and UI tests.
+The project includes both unit tests.
 To run the tests, select the desired test suite in Xcode and execute the 'Run' command.

 ## Contributing